 Throughout the summer, fiestas take place in different towns on Menorca.
 Celebrating each town’s fiesta started back in the 14th-century.
 The international Opera Week and the Organ festival along with the summer music festival are all favourite events on the island.
 All of them are held in Mahón.

 Menorca’s cuisine embraces the Mediterranean diet, known to be very healthy.
-Despite the fact that many locals have now adopted modern ways of life, they still uphold certain old traditions when it comes to food.
+Although many locals have now adopted modern ways of life, they still uphold certain old traditions when it comes to food.

 Roman occupation of Hispania created growth in the marine trade between the Spanish and Italian peninsulas.
 Consequently, pirates took significant advantage of the strategic location of the Balearic Islands and the flow of sea traffic.
 As far back as Roman time, pirates raided ships using both Menorca and Mallorca as bases.
 As a result of this, the Romans invaded Menorca, partly to stop this practice.
 By 123 BC both islands fell entirely under Roman control.
 The islands were later incorporated into the District of Hispania Citerior.